Hinerangitoariari

-Hinearangitoariari (Winifred Margaret Belcher, née Foley) is a Māori artist.
+Hinerangitoariari (Winifred Margaret Belcher, née Foley; born 1950) is a Māori artist.

-Born in Feilding in 1950, Hinearangitoariari is of Māori (Te Arawa, Uenuku-Kōpako, Ngāti Pikiao, Ngāti Whakaue) and Irish descent.
+Born in Feilding, Hinerangitoariari is of Māori (Te Arawa, Uenuku-Kōpako, Ngāti Pikiao, Ngāti Whakaue) and Irish descent.

 Art

-Hinearangitoariari is best known for her 8m long mural Karanga which was commissioned for and installed in the Aotea Centre on public view between 1990 and 2003.
+Hinerangitoariari is best known for her 8m long mural Karanga which was commissioned for and installed in the Aotea Centre on public view between 1990 and 2003.
 Intricately detailed, the painting features 12 major groupings of birds arranged to depict the 12 notes of a chromatic scale.
 Intertwined among birds and trees are aspects of Māori folklore based on the legends of Tāne.
-Hinearangitoariari worked on the painting for 10 months.
+Hinerangitoariari worked on the painting for 10 months.

 In 1992, Hinerangitoariari was named Palmerston North's first artist in residence as part of the Te Marae o Hine residency programme.
 Her project for this residency was entitled The 12 Heavens, and built on the thematic imagery of Karanga.

 In 2003, Karanga was moved into storage due to an upgrade of the convention centre.
 The custodial owners of the work Karanga are Ngāti Whātua, and in 2005 the University of Auckland's Faculty of Engineering secured a loan of the artwork and displayed it in the School of Engineering main foyer.
-Hinearangitoariari's brother is a graduate of the Faculty of Engineering.
+Hinerangitoariari's brother is a graduate of the Faculty of Engineering.